atctwo/bbrx/docs/events.md

 - bind DpadDown to Max Speed Decrease
 - bind X to Break

+There are a number of ways in which each binding can be configured, since different actions will require different parameters based on input.
+This document explains (in maybe too much detail) what each parameter does, how it works, and how to consider what values you might need in your case.

 ## Input Range
 Each binding specifies a minimum and maximum range that the value of gamepad events can be.
 In most cases, the standard range of an input should be provided for each binding, in order to make full use of the input.
 Sometimes, however, it can be useful to provide a custom range, to change how the input's value is interpreted.